Material extrusion of metal

 Why yet another 3D printing process?

 Material extrusion (MEX) is the most cost-effective of all 3D printing processes.
-At WZR, we specialize in the paste processing route, a process that occurs at room temperature.
-We use commercially available metal powders, mix them with our water-based binder system, and can produce initial test bodies with small amounts of powder.
+At WZR, we are specialized in paste processing, a process that occurs at room temperature.
+We use commercially available metal powders, mix them with our water-based binder system, and subsequently produce initial test bodies with small amounts of powder.
 The particle size is variable within wide limits, and we are also very flexible with the type of particles.
 3D-printed components are sintered without debinding, i.e. less than 2 days elapse from the start of 3D printing to the completion of the thermal process.

 Our business field